 Neglecting to follow copyright laws is a second-degree misdemeanor.
 Plagiarism can lead to a prison sentence if it is found that copyright laws have been broken.

 Plagiarism can affect students, journalists, professional, authors and anyone who creates a product.

 There are even more possible consequences of plagiarism.
-To have a full view of them just try to imagine consequences of plagiarism as consequences of stealing something.
-That will give you the clear idea what the plagiarism is and what consequences it may has.
+To have a full view of them just try to imagine the consequences of plagiarism as consequences of stealing something.
+That will give you a clear idea of what plagiarism is and what consequences it may have.